beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ```

 Pointer enthusiasts will recall from early on in the guide, we used a
-function to read from the keyboard, `scanf()`...and, although you might
+function to read from the keyboard, `scanf()`... and, although you might
 not have recognized it at the time, we used the `address-of` to pass a
 pointer to a value to `scanf()`.
 We had to pass a pointer, see, because
 `scanf()` reads from the keyboard (typically) and stores the result in a
 variable.
-The only way it can see that variable that is local to that
+The only way it can see that variable out in the calling
-calling function is if we pass a pointer to that variable:
+function's scope is if we pass a pointer to that variable:

 ``` {.c}
 int i = 0;